Riots at Fremantle Prison

-There have been various riots at Fremantle Prison, and other disturbances, over the years that it was operational.
-Fremantle Prison was built using convict labour during the 1850s, based on the design of Pentonville Gaol, and was used as the maximum security prison for male offenders in Western Australia.
-While there were some reforms following Royal Commissions in 1898−99 and 1911, significant changes to the operation of Fremantle Prison did not begin until the 1960s.
-One of the earliest incidents was in 1854, while major riots which occurred in 1968 and 1988 resulted in damage to the prison.
+Numerous riots and disturbances at Fremantle Prison have occurred over its years of operation.
+Constructed in the 1850s using convict labor and modeled after Pentonville Gaol, Fremantle Prison served as Western Australia's primary maximum security facility for male offenders.
+Despite some reforms prompted by Royal Commissions in 1898−99 and 1911, substantial changes to the prison's operation didn't commence until the 1960s.
+Among the earliest incidents was one in 1854, while major riots took place in 1968 and 1988, causing significant damage to the prison.

 Background

 Fremantle Prison is a former Australian prison in Fremantle, Western Australia, constructed as a prison for convicts, using convict labour, in the 1850s.
 The design for Fremantle Prison was based on the Pentonville Prison in Britain, and it would be the longest, tallest prison cell block in the southern hemisphere.
 Construction began in 1851, and was completed by the end of 1859.
 The prison was transferred to the colonial government in 1886 for use for locally sentenced prisoners.
 Following a Royal Commission held in 1898−99, some changes were made to Fremantle Prison, including knocking down the inner wall between two cells, introducing a prisoner classification system, and constructing internal walls in the main block to create four separate divisions.
 A new cell block, New Division, was completed in 1907 and occupied in 1908.

 Following another Royal Commission investigation 1911, there were some rapid changes in prison policy.
 A new superintendent with outside experience, Hugh Hann, was appointed, and supported by the newly elected Labor government interested in penal reform.
 Fremantle Prison was partially used as a military gaol during both world wars.
 The World War II takeover necessitated the commissioning of Barton's Mill Prison in 1942, which remained opened after the war.
 Pardelup Prison Farm was another prison outstation established in 1927 to reduce overcrowding at Fremantle.
 Both facilities were part of reforms made to the prison system, but significant changes to the operation of Fremantle Prison did not begin until the 1960s.
 Comptroller General Colin Campbell introduced expedient prisoner assessments, officer training, work release programs, and social workers and welfare officers.

 The government department in charge of the prison underwent several reorganisations in the 1970s and 1980s, but the culture of Fremantle Prison was resistant to change.
 Growing prisoner discontent eventually culminated in the 1988 prison riot.
 The prison closed in 1991, replaced by the new maximum-security Casuarina Prison.